Table of Contents

 - A player cannot turn their opponent’s dice.

 Uses the special ability marked by a symbol on that die’s card.
-Specials have a value of 0 that cannot be increased or decreased.
+Specials have a value of 0.

 - A player cannot use the special ability on a different card; they must use the special ability on the die’s matching card.